 2015 – 2016 Research Scholars

-David Stovall, Associate Professor, Department of Educational Policy Studies and African-American Studies
+David Stovall, Professor, Department of Black Studies and Criminology, Law and Justice

 “Notes on an Engineered Conflict: School Closings, Public Housing, Law Enforcement and the Future of Black Life”

-Ronak Kapadia, Assistant Professor, Department of Gender and Women’s Studies
+Ronak Kapadia, Associate Professor, Department of Gender and Women’s Studies

 “Beyond ‘Chiraq’ and Homan Square: Alternatives to Mass Incarceration, Military Urbanism, and Homeland Security in Chicago”